SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-windows-8-in-a-week-on-reflection.markdown

 >
 > ![align=](http://www.dotnetscraps.com/samples/bullets/036.gif) **My monitors work**
 >
-> One of my peeves with my Windows 7 machine is that it seems to make it is mind up how my monitors are orientated, I use a laptop and am forever moving from using it as a desktop with one monitor to two or walking into a meeting to start projecting and sometimes deciding my laptop screen is not enough and just plugging in the TV or a second monitor and just want to continue working without having to reconfigure my desktop layout and resolution most times.&nbsp; Windows 8 seems to have spent a bit of time in this area and so far I have not had to reconfigure my screen real estate more than once. (to set it up initially, but even then it is been right off the bat 8 out of 10 times)&nbsp; this kind of streamlining and removing barriers is certainly my cup of tea (although I have yet to get working or find all the keyboard shortcuts or settings to make better use of my full desktop including the ability to shift the metro window or stretch my background, need to watch the build keynote again)
+> One of my peeves with my Windows 7 machine is that it seems to make it is mind up how my monitors are orientated, I use a laptop and am forever moving from using it as a desktop with one monitor to two or walking into a meeting to start projecting and sometimes deciding my laptop screen is not enough and just plugging in the TV or a second monitor and just want to continue working without having to reconfigure my desktop layout and resolution most times.
+Windows 8 seems to have spent a bit of time in this area and so far I have not had to reconfigure my screen real estate more than once. (to set it up initially, but even then it is been right off the bat 8 out of 10 times)  this kind of streamlining and removing barriers is certainly my cup of tea (although I have yet to get working or find all the keyboard shortcuts or settings to make better use of my full desktop including the ability to shift the metro window or stretch my background, need to watch the build keynote again)

 So all in all (apart from Metro) Microsoft have been all about cleaning up and smoothing out the wrinkles for the user experience in Windows 8, so as a user it simply feels better.